-The Region 2000 Services Authority now operates the second largest publically operated regional landfill in the Commonwealth disposing of over 200,000 tons of trash annually for Appomattox, Campbell, Nelson Counties and Lynchburg.
-Our staffing levels have remained constant over the eight years of operations at about 20 full time staff in our Livestock Road operations outside of Rustburg, Virginia.
+The Region 2000 Services Authority now operates the second largest publically operated regional landfill in the Commonwealth disposing of over 200,000 tons of trash annually for Appomattox, Campbell and Nelson Counties and Lynchburg.
+Our staffing levels have remained constant over the nine years of operations at about 20 full time staff at our Livestock Road operations outside of Rustburg, Virginia.

 The Concord Turnpike Regional Landfill is closed and the closure cap is complete.
-The thirty year post closure monitoring period will begin once DEQ approves final closure.
+This facility has entered the thirty year post closure monitoring period.
 The Lynchburg Residential Convenience Center is located on site and continues to operate for City residents.
 Waste from the convenience center is transported to the Livestock Road Facility.